fabiuslongo/pycaspar/README.md

 encoding take in account of the vect2doc distance between the sentence in exam and the text fields within each synset containing the words in the sentence.

-For instance, considering the following sentences and their encoding:
+For instance, considering the following sentences sharing the word "bass" and their encoding:

 * He likes to eat a bass
 ```sh